Hodet over vannet: Film music

 The title track was recorded by pop artist Morten Abel who also plays the role of Bjørn in the film.
 On January 15, 1994, the song reached No. 9 in the Norwegian national record chart VG-lista for Top 10 Singles.
 It remains one of two times Morten Abel gained a hit on VG-lista.
+Additionally, "Hodet over vannet" charted on the Eurochart Hot 100, peaking at No. 88.

 Remake

 In 1995, the film was sold to Hollywood for a remake production.
 Actor and filmmaker Kevin Costner was impressed with the film and later purchased the remake rights under Tig Productions in Hollywood.
 The American remake version, which is starring Cameron Diaz and Harvey Keitel, was directed by Jim Wilson.
 The U.S. version ultimately had little success at the box office in either country.

 The U.S. version was rated PG-13 by the MPAA, while the Norwegian version was given a 15+ age restriction by the Norwegian Media Authority.

 Awards and nominations

-It was nominated for the Amanda Award for Best Nordic Film, Best Norwegian Film in Theatrical Release, Best Actor (Svein Roger Karlsen), and Best Actress (Lene Elise Bergum).
+Hodet over vannet was nominated for the Amanda Award for Best Nordic Film, Best Norwegian Film in Theatrical Release, Best Actor (Svein Roger Karlsen), and Best Actress (Lene Elise Bergum).
 It received the Amanda Award for Best Norwegian Film in Theatrical Release.
-It also became the movie of the year 1994.
-It was also nominated for an Oscar for Best Foreign Film.
+It was also selected as the Norwegian entry for the Best Foreign Language Film at the 66th Academy Awards, but was not accepted as a nominee.